 The CSIBD conducts an Annual Symposium and Workshop focusing on an area of basic investigation relevant to IBD and the research community.
 This multi-day event hosts internationally renowned speakers, over half of whom travel from outside Boston to present their work to the CSIBD community.

-The CSIBD conducts an annual symposium and workshop focusing on an area of basic investigation relevant to IBD and the research community.
-The annual symposium has been highly effective in providing a forum for Center investigators, especially those receiving support through the Pilot and Feasibility Program, to share their most recent work with the local research community.
-The annual symposium is coupled with a workshop.
-Topics for this workshop are chosen to complement the scientific interests within the Center and as a basis to explore areas of targeted research development for the Center.
-Workshops are organized to involve participation of active investigators from around the country and abroad in an area of focused discussion and a format that allows extended interaction.
+The Symposium is highly effective in providing a forum for Center investigators, especially those receiving support through the Pilot and Feasibility Program, to share their most recent work.
+The Annual Symposium is coupled with a Workshop, the topics for which are chosen to complement the scientific interests within the CSIBD while simultaneously introducing new areas of interest to explore.
+Workshops are organized to involve participation of investigators from around the country and abroad in an area of focused discussion and a format that allows extended interaction.

-Over the past 24 years, CSIBD investigators have held a monthly IBD seminar in which young investigators or postdoctoral fellows discuss ongoing IBD-related research progress.
+Over the past 30 years, CSIBD faculty have held seminars in which young investigators or postdoctoral fellows discuss ongoing IBD- and digestive disease-related research progress.
 These highly interactive sessions have provided invaluable input to investigators in guiding future work and have stimulated many new collaborations.

-The CSIBD Enrichment Program has a history of facilitating the exchange of information between the various CSIBD-affiliated institutions through a series of special seminars designed to promote collaboration across institutions.
+The CSIBD Enrichment Program has a history of facilitating the exchange of information between affiliated institutions through a series of special seminars designed to promote collaboration.